UNBUILT 2 - Reconfiguring within "Givens"

 The fundamental problem was the existence of a centralized stair, which divided the organization and forced circulation through all public rooms, in what were already undersized spaces.
 In addition, the minimal dimensions in some cases could not be greatly enlarged, so it was critical to extend spatial relationships in order to expand the perceived size of rooms.
-A related consideration was the cramped site plan, particularly with regard to access to the existing garage.
-The owners required maintaining the garage.
+A related consideration was the cramped site plan, particularly with regard to access of the existing garage; the owners required maintaining the garage.

 The overall organization of the expansion was defined by a geometric system of overlapping shapes, modulated in plan for specific uses.
 Points of convergence of these geometries, marked by structure, define circulation and generate a diagonal axial shift.
-The use of the diagonal, and quarter-circle curve, expand and activate the sense of space around the core element created by the repositioning of the stair.
+The use of the diagonal, and quarter-circle curve, expands and activates the sense of space around the core element, created by the re-positioning of the stair.

-The use of the curve creates a interior and exterior spaces. a perception of the spatial fabric, and clarifies circulation.The removal of the existing solid central stair and its replacement by a three-dimensional volume, reverses the relationship between the elements, a strong positive/negative interplay, unifying rather than dividing the interior
+The use of the curve creates interior and exterior spaces, perception of the spatial fabric, and clarifies circulation.The removal of the existing solid central stair and its replacement by a three-dimensional volume, reverses the relationship between the elements, a strong positive/negative interplay, unifying rather than dividing the interior

 'CLICK' on images for Caption and to review in Sequence.

 An existing tree was a positive feature for the rear yard.